Hatful of Rain (band)

-Hatful of Rain, an Englsih acoustic music group from Brighton and Shoreham-by-Sea, Sussex, England, perform original material that combines English folk sounds with harmony singing and American bluegrass music.
+Hatful of Rain are an English acoustic music group from Brighton and Shoreham-by-Sea, Sussex.
+They perform original material that combines English folk sounds with harmony singing and American bluegrass music.
 Critically acclaimed, the band came to the attention of broadcaster Mike Harding, who played their music on his BBC Radio 2 show.
 The band also performed live on BBC Radio 2's Bob Harris Sunday programme on 24 March 2013.

 Origins

 Mandolin player Fred Gregory (who is also with the group Porchlight Smoker), vocalist Chloe Overton and banjo/bass player Phil Jones first performed together at a 2010 South Coast folk festival, and were later joined by violinist James Shenton who has played with the London Symphony Orchestra and the Balanescu Quartet.
 The band's name comes from the lyric "Got a head full of lightning and a hatful of rain", in the Tom Waits song "Long Way Home".